mcdachpappe/CrapFixer/README.md

 # Crap F🧼xer – Fixes the crap Windows leaves behind.

-# The tool that says what everyone's thinking
+## The tool that says what everyone's thinking

-## The tool Microsoft would build if they hated bloatware as much as we do

 Remember the days when you'd run a registry cleaner even if you didn't really need it?
 (Or maybe we did need it?
 I was probably too young to figure that out - too young for that crap 😅) <br>Back then, cleaner tools like CCleaner were everywhere; it felt like every other tech forum had a "top 10 Windows Optimizers" list.